-The timeline for a foreclosure in Florida can be complicated when a homeowner has never been informed of the process.
-Most homeowners in Florida sign a promissory note and receive a mortgage when buying their new property.
+The timeline for a foreclosure in Miami can be complicated when a homeowner has never been informed of the process.
+Most homeowners in Miami sign a promissory note and receive a mortgage when buying their new property.
 This note states that the borrower will pay for a property in full over a set period of time, dependent upon the type of mortgage and lender.
 When a borrower can no longer make payments towards the property, the lender can and will pursue a foreclosure once the borrower is delinquent on payments for 120 days.
-All Florida foreclosures are judicial, requiring the lender to file the foreclosure through a state court.
+All Miami foreclosures are judicial, requiring the lender to file the foreclosure through a state court.

 What Happens When You Miss Your Mortgage Payments?

 When a lender is ready to proceed with foreclosure, a formal complaint will be filed through the court and served on the borrower.
 Once the borrower has received the Complaint Petition they then have 20 days to respond before the judge can rule in favor of the lender.
 If the borrower does not respond to the petition, the most likely result is a default judgment in which the court rules in favor of the lender.
-If the borrower hires a knowledgeable foreclosure defense attorney and responds to the Complaint, several important defenses will be raised.
-Many defenses to a mortgage foreclosure action exist and a lender, who is usually several times removed from the original lender, must prove several very important facts before they can obtain a foreclosure judgment.
+If the borrower hires a knowledgeable Miami foreclosure defense attorney and responds to the Complaint, several important defenses will be raised.
+Many defenses to a mortgage foreclosure action exist, and a loan servicing company who is usually several times removed from the original lender, must prove several very important facts before they can obtain a foreclosure judgment.
 If the court deems the borrower’s defenses viable, a summary judgment for the lender will be denied and the discovery phase and trial will proceed.
 If the defenses are not viable, judgment will be entered in favor of the lender.

 If the court rules in favor of the lender, a sale of the property will be scheduled to take place in approximately 30 days after judgment.